 Offer & Conversion

-A seamless and efficient interview and selection process takes planning, but it’s imperative in providing an exceptional candidate experience that is as free from biases as possible.
+Planning is essential for a seamless and efficient interview and selection process, which is imperative for providing an exceptional candidate experience that is as fair as possible.

 Salary Setting